Marcinho (footballer, born 1996)

-Márcio Almeida de Oliveira (born 16 May 1996), commonly known as Marcinho, is a Brazilian professional footballer who plays as a right back.
+Márcio Almeida de Oliveira (born 16 May 1996), commonly known as Marcinho, is a Brazilian professional footballer who plays as a right back for Ituano.

 Club career

 Botafogo

-Born in Rio de Janeiro, Marcinho is a graduate of the youth academy of Botafogo.
+Born in Rio de Janeiro, Marcinho is a graduate of the youth academy of Fluminense.
 Although originally a midfielder, he switched to right back position ahead of the 2016 season.
 In the same year, he was promoted to the senior team.
 On 2 February, he made his first team debut in a 2–1 victory against Portuguesa RJ.
 On 1 March, his contract was extended till December 2018.

 Marcinho could not play for the most of 2017 season due to an injury.
 At the beginning of the 2018 season, he became the first choice right-back of the club after the appointment of Alberto Valentim as the manager.
 With the club, he went on to win the 2018 Campeonato Carioca and scored during the penalty shootout in the final against Vasco da Gama.
 On 10 April, he contract was extended until the end of 2020.